spectral-compute/scale-docs/docs/README.md

 ## Which GPUs are supported?

-The following GPU targets are supported, and covered by our nightly tests:
+The following GPU targets are supported, and are covered by our nightly tests:

 - AMD `gfx1030` (Navi 21, RDNA 2.0)
 - AMD `gfx1100` (Navi 31, RDNA 3.0)